- Synthetic data generation methods changed significantly with the advance of AI

 - Types of AI-generated synthetic data include synthetic images, synthetic text, synthetic geolocation data, categorical, numerical and time-series data.

-- Stochastic processes are still useful if you care about data structure but not content
+- Stochastic processes are still useful if you care about data structure but not content or meaning

 - Use deep generative models to automatically retain structure as well as information of data at scale to unlock private data and reduce model-to-market time

-An overview of data generation methods
+An overview of synthetic data generation methods

 - The stochastic process: random data is generated, only mimicking the structure of real data.